 Wichita Blue Juniper Information

-If you like the look of a Rocky Mountain juniper but have a small garden, Wichita Blue is a good alternative, as this cultivar grows slowly to about 15 feet (4.5 m.) tall, although it can grow
+If you like the look of a Rocky Mountain juniper but have a small garden, Wichita Blue is a good alternative, as this cultivar grows slowly to about 15 feet (5 m.) tall, although it can grow somewhat taller over time.

 Wichita Blue juniper trees have attractive blue or silvery blue foliage.
 The color remains true all year long.
 Another advantage of growing Wichita Blue junipers is the fact that they are all male.
 This means that you don’t have berries releasing seeds in your yard.
 That makes Wichita Blue juniper tree care easier.